 - Your computer then accesses a DNS server (usually automatically via your internet service provider) and retrieves the current Nameservers for that particular domain.

 - The computer then visits those Nameservers and asks for the associated A record (i.e. IP address) within the DNS Records.

 - The computer takes that IP address and sends a request to the correct server for that specific webpage and the webpage is displayed in your browser.

 Nameservers – are the settings at your domain registrar that tell a web browser where to look for the location of your DNS records.

 DNS Records – Are all the records associated with that particular domain name.
 The most common ones are A Records that point to a specific IP address where your website files are and MX records that connect your domain to an email provider for your business email.

 *Important DNS Notes – We tend to recommend keeping all of your DNS Records at your domain registrar.
 It seems to give our clients the maximum flexibility and helps to avoid getting stuck with a web host that you don’t love.
 Also, please, please, please note that if you transfer your web hosting and/or domain registration to different providers you’ll want to make sure you know what is going on with your DNS records so that you don’t experience any breaks in service.

 Other Important Terms You’ll Bump Into

-Website Theme – A collection of pre-packages files (stylesheets, etc.) that define the appearance and functionality of a website.
+Website Theme – A collection of pre-packaged files (stylesheets, etc.) that define the appearance and functionality of a website.
 WordPress allows easy installation of themes but be warned not all themes are created equal.
-For 98% of our clients a good premium theme is a great place to start building a new website as it keeps costs down.
+For 98% of our clients, a good premium theme is a great place to start when building a new website as it keeps costs down.

 Plugins – An additional piece of software that can be added to your site through your content management system.
 Plugins usually offer specific functionality or add new features.